 💡Explore the app directory to find some of the tools that your team prefers.

 In some cases, it’s beneficial to assign someone to monitor the channel and keep things running smoothly for a set period of time – an assessment captain, if you will. 👩✈️

-The assessment captain is in charge of making sure all incoming messages get the attention they need.
+The assessment captain is in charge of making sure that all incoming messages get the attention that they need.
 They can also help make tough judgement calls when it comes to prioritising issues and outsourcing for help.
 When their shift is over, they can hand over the reins to the next person on duty.